39 Chemin du Champ-des-Filles , CH 1228 Geneva, Switzerland

 The ST Foundation’s Presence

-The DU Program was started with the support of the Italian ST volunteers in 2003.
-They helped the Foundation reach at-risk communities living near the premises of the ST plant of Agrate to help them familiarize themselves with computers.
+In 2003, the DU Program was launched with the help of Italian ST volunteers.
+They assisted the Foundation in reaching out to vulnerable groups near the Agrate ST plant to help them become acquainted with computers.

-Over the years, the Program has evolved, reaching new beneficiaries and at-risk contexts, giving the Foundation a strong experience and expertise on specific audiences such as children, migrants, the elderly, and inmates.
+The Program has developed over time, reaching new beneficiaries and at-risk contexts, providing the Foundation with extensive experience and expertise with specific audiences such as children, migrants, older people, and inmates.

-As the pandemic ravaged the world, hitting Italy hard, all standard activities were gradually suspended.
-New initiatives were launched to address the needs generated by COVID-19 among those populations who were put at risk the most: the education world and the elderly, who both found themselves fighting against the same enemies, i.e., isolation and lack of digital competencies.
+As the pandemic ravaged the globe, all standard activities were gradually halted.
+And in parallel new initiatives were launched to address the needs created by COVID-19 among the most vulnerable groups: schools, families, and the elderly, who found themselves battling the same enemies, namely isolation and a lack of digital competencies.

-In this direction, the Foundation dedicated its efforts to strengthen the Society Digitalisazion Activities by:
+The Foundation has devoted its efforts to strengthening the Society Digitalisation Activities in this direction by:

-1. Developing new initiatives to assist the formal education system in better managing distance learning activities.
-Please visit the dedicated section for all the details;
+- Creating new initiatives to help the formal education system manage distance learning activities more effectively.
+Please see the dedicated area for more information.

-2. Partnering with CREMIT(Research Center on Media Education, Innovation and Technology) to create a new course on computational thinking to help children apply fundamental concepts and reasoning derived from computing and computer science to solve problems in all areas.
+- In collaboration with CREMIT (Research Center on Media Education, Innovation, and Technology), we created a new course on computational thinking to help children apply basic concepts and reasoning drawn from computing and computer science to solve problems in various contexts.

-3. Starting the testing and the regular cascading of the available versions of the Tablet for Senior courses: the online and the onsite options.
-All details are available in the dedicated section.
+- Testing and regular cascading of the various versions of the Tablet for Senior courses (both online and onsite).
+All information is accessible in the dedicated section.

 [1] For further insights please visit: https://datareportal.com/reports/digital-2022-italy